The "Holy Spirit Painting" in the altar. Commissioned at the millenium, the stars are inspired by an image from the Hubble telescope.

 We are monastic women who follow the ancient Rule of Benedict.

 Using early Christian communities as our model, we live out the values of praying together, living together, sharing all things in common, and serving the wider community and one another.
-We are a Roman Catholic religious community of 50 Professed Sisters (13 Sisters are serving away from the Monastery) that intentionally manifest Benedictine spirituality in the world.
+We are a Roman Catholic religious community that intentionally manifests Benedictine spirituality in the world.
 We are a part of the Roman Catholic Diocese of Boise.

 Eager to welcome God's transforming power in ourselves and our world, we seek God together through monastic profession and respond with our core values: